Best Specialist for Highly Sensitive People: Empath therapist near me

 ✓ Cancel plan or change therapist anytime

-Once you have arrived on the BetterHelp website, answer a few questions about yourself and your goals so they can match you with the therapist that is best suited specifically for you.
+Once you have arrived on the BetterHelp website, answer a few questions about yourself, your location, and your goals so they can match you with the therapist that is best suited specifically for you.

 During this session, you can ask the therapist about their experience working with highly sensitive individuals and how they approach therapy.